daggerok/spring-data-jdbc-examples/ddd/README.md

 _Secondly (in our root aggregate) we need to register event, when something important from prespective our domain (business) is happened..._

-For erxample on create customer Command, each time when new customer was created, we will emit customer created event:
+For erxample on create customer Command, each time when new customer was created, we will register customer created event, whuch eventually will be emitted by Spring Data after entity successfully persisted:

 ```java
   public static Customer createForName(String name) {